-No development shall commence until details of provision for the storage of refuse have been submitted to and approved in writing by the Local Planning Authority.
+Notwithstanding what is shown on the approved drawings or other approved documents, no development shall commence until details of provision for the storage of refuse have been submitted to and approved in writing by the Local Planning Authority.
 Thereafter refuse shall be stored in accordance with these approved details.